learn-co-curriculum/dsc-categorical-variables-regression/README.md

     3

 Values range from 1 to 3, moreover, actually the only values that are in the dataset are 1, 2 and 3! it turns out that "origin" is a so-called **categorical** variable.
-It does not represent a continuous number but refers to a location - say 1 may stand for US, 2 for Europe, 3 for Asia (note: for this data set the actual meaning is not disclosed).
+It does not represent a continuous number but refers to a location - say 1 may stand for US, 2 for Europe, 3 for Asia (note: for this dataset the actual meaning is not disclosed).

 So, categorical variables are exactly what they sound like: they represent categories instead of numerical features.
 Note that, even though that's not the case here, these features are often stored as text values which represent various levels of the observations.

 ## Identifying categorical variables

 As categorical variables need to be treated in a particular manner, as you'll see later on, you need to make sure to identify which variables are categorical.
 In some cases, identifying will be easy (e.g. if they are stored as strings), in other cases they are numeric and the fact that they are categorical is not always immediately apparent.
 Note that this may not be trivial.
-A first thing you can do is use the `.describe()` function and `.info()`-function and get a better sense. `.describe()` will give you info on the data types (like strings, integers, etc), but even then continuous variables might have been imported as strings, so it's very important to really have a look at your data.
+A first thing you can do is use the `.describe()` and `.info()` methods. `.describe()` will give you info on the data types (like strings, integers, etc), but even then continuous variables might have been imported as strings, so it's very important to really have a look at your data.
 This is illustrated in the scatter plots below.

 ```python